Aisha Chughtai

-Aisha Siddida Chughtai (born September 4, 1997) is an American community organizer and politician serving as the vice president of the Minneapolis City Council, representing the 10th Ward.
+Aisha Siddida Chughtai (born September 4, 1997) is an American community organizer and politician serving on the Minneapolis City Council, representing the 10th Ward.
+Chughtai was the council's vice president from 2024 to 2026.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she was elected in 2021 to succeed retiring Council President Lisa Bender.
 She is the youngest person, and first Muslim woman, elected to the Council.
 She is a member of the Twin Cities Democratic Socialists of America (DSA).

 Early life and career

 Chughtai's parents are immigrants from Pakistan; her father worked as a mechanic and her mother as a Quranic instructor.
 She grew up in Houston, where her family experienced housing instability, and moved to Mankato, Minnesota during the 2008 financial crisis.

 Chughtai has worked on numerous political campaigns, including as campaign manager of U.S. Representative Ilhan Omar's 2018 campaign.
 She later worked as a political organizer for the SEIU Minnesota State Council.

-She was elected to city council in 2021.
-In 2022, Chughtai was serving on committees for Business, Inspections, Housing & Zoning and Public Works & Infrastructure committees.
-In 2023 she was appointed Council Vice President alongside Council President Elliott Payne.
-She also chairs the Budget Committee and serves on the Administration & Enterprise Oversight Committee.
+Chughtai was elected to the city council in 2021.
+In 2022, she served on the Business, Inspections, Housing & Zoning and Public Works & Infrastructure Committees.
+In 2023, she was appointed Council Vice President alongside Council President Elliott Payne.

+In 2026, Chughtai stepped down as council vice president, backing Jamal Osman as a successor, and took on the new role of majority leader.
+She sits on seven of the council's eight committees, chairs the Budget Committee, and is vice chair of the Committee of the Whole.

 Views and initiatives

-She advocates for community control over the police, believing that democratizing control over the MPD would lead to more appropriate ward-by-ward safety solutions.
+Chughtai advocates for community control over the police, saying that democratizing control over the MPD would lead to more appropriate ward-by-ward safety solutions.

-She advocated for a 24-hour bus lane on Hennepin Avenue, which was ultimately vetoed by Mayor Jacob Frey. she has also expressed that she believes that installing protected bike lanes is important to promoting public safety.
+She advocated for a 24-hour bus lane on Hennepin Avenue, which Mayor Jacob Frey vetoed.
+She has also said she believes that installing protected bike lanes is important to promoting public safety.

 Chughtai advocates for rent control tied to inflation, vacancy control, and stronger protections for renters.

-Chughtai prioritizes making the city more climate resilient and ecologically friendly by promoting infrastructure projects such as warming/cooling accommodations and public transportation.
+Chughtai prioritizes making the city more climate-resilient and ecologically friendly by promoting infrastructure projects such as warming/cooling accommodations and public transportation.
+In December 2025, she advocated for a ban on robotaxis.